 Employees are entitled to statutory severance pay, except when:

 - The employee is on probation and is unable to perform their duties.

 - The employee has breached company policies.

-Severance pay generally totals one month of salary for employees who have been employed for over one year, with terminated employees usually receiving one month of severance pay for every year employed.
+Statutory severance pay generally totals one month of salary for employees who have been employed for over one year, with terminated employees usually receiving one month of severance pay for every year employed.
 In cases where the employee has been employed for six months or less, severance pay is typically calculated at half of the monthly salary.
 Furthermore, employment duration is always rounded up and severance pay is usually capped at 12 months.
 In cases of redundancy or layoffs, there is no applicable law.
 In this case, the employer must negotiate a mutually agreed upon termination with the employee.

 Severance Pay in Germany

 Germany’s severance pay laws operate to ensure that termination is justified according to the country’s labor code.
 To properly terminate an employee, the employer must notify the employee with a written notice four weeks ahead of the termination date.
 However, the statutory notice period is seven months for any employee that has over 20 years of employment service.

 If there is a justified reason for dismissal and proper notice is given to the employee during the termination process, the employer is not required to pay severance.
 However, in cases of redundancy, a severance is required which totals half a months’ salary for every year of service.

 In Germany, GoGlobal’s accrued severance system collects 4.17% of the employee’s gross pay monthly.

 Severance Pay in Poland